Bart 'N' Frink: Critical response

 Cathal Gunning of Screen Rant praised Bart's return to the spotlight in this episode and the two previous ones, "Men Behaving Manly" and "Bad Boys... for Life?", and said that more episodes focused on him would follow seasons 33 and 34.
 He concluded that "However, The Simpsons still tends to devote entire episodes to irrelevant supporting characters, such as Superintendent Chalmers, rather than prioritizing its main characters in each new episode.
 Thankfully, the more recent episodes of The Simpsons' 37th season finally acknowledged Bart's pivotal role in the show."
 JM McNab of Cracked.com considers Peter Linz "the worst character" due to his actions, such as exploiting the original inhabitants and stealing Frink's inventions to enrich himself.
 He concludes that "and we can all be glad that The Simpsons is now exposing how terrible the billionaire class is, instead of glorifying its elite members."

 Caron Copek of Stuff pointed out that the name of New Zealand was censored in the episode, and that the island was designed to resemble Queenstown.
 He concluded that this was due to the show's popularity in the country, similar to how a giant pink donut was placed on Aotearoa in 2007 to promote The Simpsons Movie.
+Nick Valdez of Comicbook.com ranked the episode number 6 on his list "Every Episode of The Simpsons Season 37, Ranked Worst to Best."
+He said, "Their friendship strengthens them both, and they make such a fun pair that the show should revisit this dynamic someday.
+There's definitely a lot of potential that's only been explored in this one episode."